Yahya Jammeh: Women's rights

-In December 2015, Jammeh banned female genital mutilation (FGM) in The Gambia, labelling the practice of FGM as having "no place in Islam or in modern society"; anyone that ignored the ban would face a prison sentence of up to three years.
+In 1999, Jammeh called those who campaigned against female genital mutilation (FGM) "enemies of Islam".
+In December 2015, Jammeh banned FGM in the Gambia, labelling the practice as having "no place in Islam or in modern society"; anyone that ignored the ban would face a prison sentence of up to three years.
 After the end of Ramadan and Eid ul-Fitr in July 2016, Jammeh further announced a ban on child marriages.
 In 2016, some 30% of women were married while under the age of 18.
 Yahya Jammeh's response was that anyone caught marrying a girl under 18 years of age would be jailed for up to twenty years.

 Judiciary

 As President, Jammeh had significant influence over the judiciary in the Gambia, particularly because Section 98 of the 1996 constitution permits the President to appoint judges directly.
 Saine argues that Jammeh's employment of judges mainly from other Commonwealth countries allowed him to effectively issue tough sentences to reduce dissent and to imprison both real and perceived threats to the president's power.